 - Prince Laharl from Disgaea is a Royal Brat that begins with an entitlement complex the size of the Netherworld itself.
 He, for example, didn't actually expect to pay for the services of his vassals.
 Even when Etna finally goaded him into it he resolved to steal the money from someone else, even though he has plenty of money, because, "Nobody touches [his] allowance!"
 He eventually does shape up a little, mostly because The Lancer made it clear that she was perfectly willing to off him and take his place if he didn't.

 - There's a prince in Dragon Quest: Lyra's Journey, who purposely removes a valve that was keeping the island afloat just because it was fun.

 - Prince Henry from Dragon Quest V is infamous for pulling pranks on servents and local kids and make other people his lackeys.
 He eventually learns to behave in a hard way.
 Sadly, his son is just as bad as him when he's firstly introduced as a kid.

-- In Tales of the Abyss princess Natalia L.K.
+- Princess Natalia L.K.
 Lanvaldear is a strange combination of this along with Rebellious Princess as even though she ran away against her father the kings orders she still acts rather stuck-up and shallow, for instance ordering Guy to do things even when he is an imperial count and no longer her servant and being more worried about being sweaty then the fact she is no longer of royal blood.